The science of sustainable fashion

 From birch to fabric

 The research project aims to develop a birch-cellulose fiber made with a so-called Ioncell® solvent method.
-Fabric made fromthe Ioncell® fiber is biodegradable and produced without any harmful chemicals.
+Fabric made fromthe Ioncell® fiber bio-based and produced without any harmful chemicals.
 The solvent is even reusable, which strongly reduces its environmental impact.
 On top of that, the material has proven stronger than other cellulose-based fibers, like viscoseor cotton.

 The case for